 Design Principles for health

 Do not increase noise levels above 45 decibels

-ljfects on noise sensitive properties, hospitals, should be absolutely minimised
+Lifects on noise sensitive properties, hospitals, should be absolutely minin nised

+Consider impact on mental health/wellbeing

+Consider impact on sleep

 Many perceived a difference in noise made by old and new planes.
-Delegates were consistent in their view that old planes should be phased out or charged heavy penalties if they contravene modern CO_2 emission and noise standards.
+Delegates were consistent in their view that old planes should be phased out or charged heavy penalties if they contravene modern $CO_2$ emission and noise standards.

-Airlines, are using aeroplanes until they run out of life, which could be thirty years., some of the aeroplanes coming into land or taking off are much louder than others, plus they're much more polluting, much greater CO_2 emissions...because they're older.
+Airlines, are using aeroplanes until they run out of life, which could be thirty years. ......, some of the aeroplanes coming into land or taking ojf are much louder than others, plus they're much more polluting, much greater $CO_2$ emissions...because they're older.
 If everybody moved to a modern aircraft, or more modern aircraft, then many of these things would at least be reduced, which would be a benefit.
-So, the trade-cif that is not discussed is whether the airlines should be pushed - nudged, whatever it is - to using more modern aircraft by looking at the rates they're charged in landing fees.
-If it's a noisy, high CO_2 aeroplane, it should be paying more to land at Edinburgh, or any of the UK airports, than a modern, low CO_2 one.
+So, the trade-off that is not discussed is whether the airlines should be pushed - nudged, whatever it is - to using more modern aircraft by looking at the rates they're charged in landing fees.
+If it's a noisy, high $CO_2$ aeroplane, it should be paying more to land at Edinburgh, or any of the UK airports, than a modern, low $CO_2$ one.